 Chung co-founded ZIMFEP, an NGO that combined education with agricultural production theory to assist war veterans and their families and was subsequently appointed Deputy Minister of Administration of the Ministry of Education at Zimbabwe's independence in 1980.

 Chung has said when she came to Parliament in August 1987 she (and Byron Hove) opposed a bill on procedures that the country takes before going to war in which the president could individually declare war but the bill sailed through.
 She has said the law eventually paved way for Zimbabwe's involvement in the war in the Democratic Republic of Congo.

-After leaving her education ministerial post, Chung joined the UN in 1998 and worked to replicate the Zimbabwean education platform in developing countries around the world as Chief of the Education Cluster at UNICEF in New York only returning to Africa in 2003 to retire.
+After Chung joined the UN in 1998 and worked to replicate the Zimbabwean education platform in developing countries around the world as Chief of the Education Cluster at UNICEF in New York, only returning to Africa in 2003 to retire.

 Opposition to Zanu-PF

-Chung return to active politics in 2008 when she declared her support for Simba Makoni's Mavambo/Kusile/Dawn party and stood as an independent candidate for Senator of the Hatfield and Waterfalls constituency on 29th March.
+Chung returned to active politics in 2008 when she declared her support for Simba Makoni's Mavambo/Kusile/Dawn party and stood as an independent candidate for Senator of the Hatfield and Waterfalls constituency on 29 March.
 She lost the election to Zanu-PF's Rutendo Chikukwal garnering 2,238 votes.

 In 2006 she authored her memoirs called Re-Living the Second Chimurenga: Memories of the Liberation Struggle for Zimbabwe.
 In the book Chung described the exploitation of female fighters by male superiors.
 Chung wrote that commanders such as Josiah Tongogara “demanded the sexual services of some of the young women”.